BingeCode/columnstore-innodb-monetdb/README.md

 All necessary SQL commands to connect to the DBMS, create a table, import the data and run the queries can be found in the folder `./SQL code`.

 The cleaned data has been uploaded on [Kaggle](https://www.kaggle.com/bingecode/us-national-flight-data-2015-2020).
+Its size is 2.7GB uncompressed / 377MB compressed.

 Also take a look at the sources used throughout this project in `./sources.md`.